tujili2022/native_tls_gmssl/README.md

 # License

-`rust-native-tls` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+`native-tls-gmssl` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.